In sheet-metal work, surfaces are divided into two general classes: 'Elementary' and 'Warped'.

 The 'Bezier Chine Design and Construction' plans presented here have been defined by 'Approximate development'.
 Using 'Approximate Development' to development 'Warped Surfaces' onto a single plane goes back a 150 years or so.

-· Curved Surfaces or sections of a curved surfaces.
+· Curved surfaces such as Cylinders or section of a Cylinder.